binbashz/holbertonschool-simple_shell/README.md

 ### Processes in Linux ,
 ~~~
 In Linux or any Unix operating system, processes are created using a cloning mechanism known as fork.
-This mechanism creates
-a new process based on an existing one.
-The new process is considered a child process of the previous process, which we will
+This mechanism createsa new process based on an existing one.
+The new process is considered a child process
-call the parent.
-The process ID (PID) is a unique integer that identifies each process in a table managed by the Linux kernel.
+of the previous process, which we willcall the parent.
+The process ID (PID) is a unique integer that
+identifies each process in a table managed by the Linux kernel.

 To create a new process, the system call fork() is used.
 This call takes no arguments and returns a process
 ID.
 The purposeof fork() is to create a child process of the caller.
-Once the child process is created, both the parent
+Once the child process is created,
-and child will execute the next instruction following the fork() system call.
-To distinguish between the parent and the
+both the parent and child will execute the next instruction following the fork() system call.
-child process, the return value of fork() needs to be tested:
+To distinguish between the parent and the child process, the return value of fork() needs to be tested:

 If fork() returns a negative value, the child process creation was unsuccessful.
 If fork() returns zero, the newly created process is the child process.
 If fork() returns a positive value, the process ID of the child process is returned to the parent.
-The process ID is of
-type pid_t defined in sys/types.h, and it is usually an integer.
+The process ID is of type pid_t defined in sys/types.h, and it is usually an integer.
 The getpid() function can be used to retrieve the process ID assigned to a process.
 In summary, fork() is used to create child processes in Linux or any Unix operating system.
-The return value of fork()
-can be used to determine whether the process is the parent or the child.
-The process ID uniquely identifies each process
+The return value of fork() can be used to determine whether the process is the parent or the child.
-in a table maintained by the Linux kernel.
+The process ID uniquely identifies each process in a table maintained by the Linux kernel.

 getline() reads an entire line from stream, storing the address
        of the buffer containing the text into *lineptr.
 The buffer is